bsc101/roon-extension-macroon-readme/README.md

   waits this time period before switching to 'offline' (to prevent switching to 'offline' just because one single ping fails).
   *Min Seconds Offline*: Minimum time period in seconds during which the state 'offline' is held.

-Parameters for all trigger types:
+Parameters common to all trigger types:

+*Macro*: The macro to execute when the trigger conditions are met and the trigger is executed.
+*Delay*: Wait the specified time period before executing the macro.

 #### Trigger Constraints